 High-quality tea costs more money than cheap and common tea, making it more of a luxury than a staple.
 Most tea you encounter does not have much theanine.
 Second, brewing good tea is a fairly involved process that takes time and energy.

 Take it from me: I used to brew and drink at least a liter of green tea a day.
-In the process I got to drink a lot of water, but it wasn’t exactly saving me any time or money.
+In the process I got to drink a lot of water, but it wasn’t exactly saving me any time or money, let alone making those extra trips to the bathroom.

 With caffeine + theanine, you save time and money, and you get the right dosages, giving the supplement form a huge advantage over the source.